Transparency & Methodology

 62–71

-Mostly good with some pressure tactics
+Mostly issue-focused with some urgency language

 C+